-CloudPlatform provides some plugins which we have already written for you using this storage plugin capability.
-The provided plugins are for OpenStack Object Storage (Swift, swift.openstack.org1) and Amazon Simple Storage Service (S3) object storage.
-The S3 plugin can be used for any object storage that supports the Amazon S3 interface.
+CloudPlatform provides plugins that enable both OpenStack Object Storage (Swift, swift.openstack.org1) and Amazon Simple Storage Service (S3) object storage.
 When using one of these storage plugins, you configure Swift or S3 storage for the entire CloudPlatform, then set up the NFS Secondary Staging Store for each zone.
 The NFS storage in each zone acts as a staging area through which all templates and other secondary storage data pass before being forwarded to Swift or S3.
 The backing object storage acts as a cloud-wide resource, making templates and other data available to any zone in the cloud.